wjzz/pyc/README.md

   [+] Block scoping
-  [+] Correct handling of block scoping used symbol tables [+] Allow blocks to be inserted at arbitrary places [ ] x++, x--, ++x, --x
+  [+] Correct handling of block scoping used symbol tables [+] Allow blocks to be inserted at arbitrary places [ ] Use a parser generator so that we can extend the parser more easily [ ] x++, x--, ++x, --x
   [ ] for loops
   [ ] Functions